Back

 What is the Internet of Things?

 Simply put, the internet of things (IoT) is a network where people can communicate with things, and things — with each other.
 Remember the times when only computers and smartphones had access to the internet?
-Today your refrigerator can connect to WiFi and ‘talk’ to connected electronic scales to exchange data.
+Today your vehicle or refrigerator can connect to WiFi and ‘talk’ to connected electronic scales to exchange data.

 Devices work without the involvement of people but users can control and set them up via apps.
 That’s how robot vacuums work: in an app, users set the cleaning time — the vacuum cleaner will do its job and then return to the charging station.